About SNAP Data

 Note: Because we are a grant-funded research group, complex projects require us to seek support for our programmers, analysts, and faculty.

-Please contact us if you wish to use our data for commercial purposes.
+Please contact us if you're looking to work with us to create something new, or if you wish to use our data for commercial purposes.